pazfe/product-docs/CONTRIBUTING.md

-# Welcome to emnify Documentations contributing guide
+# Welcome to the emnify documentation contributing guide

-Your interest in contributing to the emnify Documentation is greatly appreciated.
+Your interest in contributing to the emnify product documentation is greatly appreciated.
-By helping maintain and grow our documentation, your efforts will not only benefit your own organization but the greater emnify community as well.
+By helping maintain and grow our documentation, your efforts will not only benefit your organization but the greater emnify community as well.

 ---

 - [The basics](#the-basics)
 - [Updating the documentation](#updating-the-documentation)
   - [Navigate to the file you wish to edit](#navigate-to-the-file-you-wish-to-edit)